spky/pancad/docs/source/usage.rst

     that the geometry doesn't appear in the window.
 Don't worry, it's there but invisible! (no, really)

-    The PanCAD-to-FreeCAD interface does not yet support initializing the visualization of the model, so you need to go into Model tab and click the eye symbols next to the pad and body features to see the geometry.
+    The pancad-to-FreeCAD interface does not yet support initializing the visualization of the model, so you need to go into Model tab and click the eye symbols next to the pad and body features to see the geometry.